ryanjabr/PwC-Virtual-Internship-Forage/README.md

 - We have done customer analysis with Excel: it has always ended in a dead-end

-- We would like to know more about our customers: visualised clearly so that itâ€™s self-explanatory for our management
+- We would like to know more about our customers: visualised clearly so that its self-explanatory for our management

 ## Data Sourcing